-A Leader’s Guide to Emotionally Intelligent DecisionsBy Jessie Ferguson, Client Experience Associate
+A Leader’s Guide to Emotionally Intelligent DecisionsBy Jessie Ferguson, Learning Experience Associate

 Emotions are often considered unwelcome in business.
 But without emotions, humans are no better than machines.
 Emotions play a critical role in the way your employees interact, execute work, lead others, and connect with customers.